Armistice of Cassibile: Aftermath

 On 3 September, British and Canadian troops crossed the Strait of Messina and began landing in the southernmost tip of Calabria during Operation Baytown.
-The day after the armistice had been made public, 9 September, the Allies made landings at at Salerno and at at Taranto.
+The day after the armistice had been made public, 9 September, the Allies made landings at Salerno and at Taranto.

 The Allies failed to take full advantage of the Italian armistice and were quickly checked by German troops.
-In terrain that favored defense, the Allied forces took 20 months to reach the northern borders of Italy.
+In terrain that favoured defence, the Allied forces took 20 months to reach the northern borders of Italy.

 Some of the Italian troops based outside Italy, in the occupied Balkans and Greek islands, held out some weeks after the armistice.
 Still, without any determined support from the Allies, all had been overwhelmed by the Germans by the end of September 1943.
 On the island of Cephalonia, the Italian Acqui Division was massacred after it had resisted German forces.
 A similar fate awaited 103 Italian officers of the 50th Infantry Division Regina on the island of Kos, who were shot in early October 1943 after the Germans captured the island.
 Only on the islands of Leros and Samos, with British reinforcements, would the resistance last until November 1943, and in Corsica, Italian troops forced the German troops to leave the island.

 In other cases, individual Italian units, mostly more minor, remained loyal to the Axis powers.
 Many of the units formed the nucleus of the armed forces of the puppet Italian Social Republic.

-Following the September 1943 Armistice, Romania became the second Axis Power in Europe.